For persons held in custody by the California Department of Corrections and Rehabilitation (“CDCR”):

 For persons committed to a Department of State Hospitals facility:

 There are five facilities in the state hospital system: Atascadero State Hospital, Coalinga State Hospital, Metropolitan State Hospital, Napa State Hospital, and Patton State Hospital.

 There is no inmate locator or similar online system for identifying which hospital a person is located in.
 If you don’t know which hospital a person is located in, try asking the person’s trial attorney, who will generally have this information.

 Once you know which hospital a person is located in, you can contact the person using the contact information listed on the “Family and Friend Resources” webpage for each hospital:

 To communicate with a person by telephone, try contacting the person by mail and asking them to provide you with the direct phone number for their unit.

 For persons held in custody by the Federal Bureau of Prisons:

 For persons held in custody by U.S. Immigration and Customs Enforcement (“ICE”):

 If the individual’s A-number is unknown, it is possible to search by biographical information.
-However, this search requires the individual’s first and last names to be entered exactly as they appear in ICE’s system.
+However, this search requires that the individual’s first and last names be entered exactly as they appear in ICE’s system.